DendrouLab/sc_pipelines_PSC/README.md

 The pipelines are now installed as a local python package.

 The pipelines use R (mostly for ggplot visualisations).
 The pipeline will call a local R installation (as opposed to requireing a specific build within the virtual environment)
-Install required R pacakges by copying the following code into R
+Install required R packages by copying the following code into R
 ```
 install.packages(c())
 ```